pritom02bh/SQL-for-Data-Analytics-BI/Basic MySQL/README.md

 UNIQUE KEY & INDEX:

-unique keys in MYSQL have the same role as indexes.
+Unique keys in MYSQL have the same role as indexes.
 INDEX helps to retrieve data more easily.

 ADDING A UNIQUE KEY: